 Clothing Name Tags-Lost and Found: We recommend that outer garments such as jackets, sweaters, caps, boots, etc., be marked with each student's name.
-If your child loses something, please check our lost and found rack at the entrance to the Multipurpose Room.
-All unclaimed articles are donated to charity on the last Friday of each month.
+If your child loses something, please check our lost and found rack at the entrance to the school hours, or to remove children from school.

-Contacting Students during School Hours: We do not allow anyone, except parents, to contact children in person during school hours, or to remove children from school.
 When you come to the school, please check-in to the office first, sign in and take a visitor's pass.
 If you intend for a grandparent, aunt, uncle, babysitter, etc. to contact or pick up your child during regular school hours, you must make arrangements in advance or send a signed note.
 We reserve the responsibility to verify the note.
 Please provide information on the note as to where you can be reached for this verification.
 Also, please allow time to sign out your child.
 At that time, we will use the intercom to call your child to the office where they will meet you for pick-up.
 Do not go directly to the classroom!
 After-school arrangements should be made prior to the beginning of the school day.
 If it is necessary to change the usual dismissal arrangements for your child (i.e. ride the bus, walk, picked up by....) please call the Office prior to 12:00 p.m.
 This will give us time to notify your child, teacher, and staff members supervising dismissal.
 If it is not possible to call us before 12:00pm, please call the Office as soon as possible.
 We ask that you call before 2:30pm to avoid any confusion during dismissal.